CircuitVerse/CircuitVerseDocs/docs/timing_diagrams.md

 #### Changing the name of the Flag

-By default the flags are named as F1, F2 and so on, this can be confusing when you are dealing with a lot of signals.
+By default the flags are named as F1, F2 and so on.
+This can be confusing when you are dealing with a lot of signals.
 To change the name of the flag:

 1. Click on the flag